datapartnership/datapartnership.github.io/content/updates/detecting-urban-clues-for-road-safety/index.md

 ## Impact

-Finding valid and representative data can be challenging in evaluating road safety risks and reducing crash fatalities.
-With the support of [Mapillary](https://www.mapillary.com), [Mapbox](https://www.mapbox.com), and [Waze for Cities](https://www.waze.com/wazeforcities/) this publication demonstrated how big data and machine learning can be used to improve road safety analysis throughout the life cycle of World Bank projects.
+Poor quality of roads can lead to road accidents which themselves can lead to delays to successful emergency response efforts.
+It’s essential to understand that improving road quality can be life-saving.
+However, finding valid and representative data can be challenging in evaluating road safety risks and reducing crash fatalities.
+With the support of  [Mapillary](https://www.mapillary.com), [Mapbox](https://www.mapbox.com), and [Waze for Cities](https://www.waze.com/wazeforcities/), this publication demonstrated how big data and machine learning can be used to improve road safety analysis throughout the life cycle of World Bank projects.

 The team also produced a guidance note for task team leaders, showing them how this data could be incorporated into the World Bank project cycle and more specifically into the tools or models they already have in place to assess road safety.